AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 **2)** `G28`, then `QUAD_GANTRY_LEVEL`.

-**3)** Jog your gantry to around the center of the build volume using the LCD or web interface.
+**3)** Jog your gantry to the center of the build volume using the LCD or web interface.
 - This will give you space to work.
 You need easy access to both the bottom and top of your gantry.

 **4)** Loosen your A/B belt tension fully.